 Thank you for your interest in the Masters of Human-Computer Interaction program.
 Below you will find information on admission requirements, application instructions, tuition, financial aid and more.
 If you have a question that is not addressed in our “Frequently Asked Questions” (FAQ) section, please feel free to contact us.
 We look forward to hearing from you.

-NEW PROGRAM ANNOUNCEMENT: Carnegie Mellon’s Human-Computer Interaction Institute is pleased to announce a new interdisciplinary professional masters program in Learning Science and Engineering.
-Applications are due January 31, 2013 in order to be considered for the fall 2013 inaugural class.
-Visit the Learning Science and Engineering admissions page to learn more about this exciting new program and the admission process.
+NEW PROGRAM ANNOUNCEMENT: Carnegie Mellon’s Human-Computer Interaction Institute is pleased to announce a new interdisciplinary professional Masters in Educational Technology and Applied Learning Science (METALS).
+Applications are due January 31, 2014 in order to be considered for the fall 2014 class.
+Visit the METALS admissions page to learn more about this exciting new program and the admission process.